Animation & Sound: Steen Andersen

 Text: Steen Andersen

 Vlada.
 21 years.
-Kiev, Ukraine.
+Kyiv, Ukraine.

 However, she has one great passion in life that keeps her going.

 “I want to be a tattoo master.
 I always have wanted to be that.
-When I told my mother, she, however, disapproved it.
+When I told my mother, she, however, disapproved of it.
 She told me that all her friends would gossip about me and our family.
 So I left home and got a tattoo a place where everyone could see it.”

 Photo: Sila Yalazan